lpego/mzb-suite/README.md

 - [x] Check measures of supervised skeletonizations (length and width) and compare to manual annotations
 - [x] LICENSE and AUTHORS and CITATION placeholders
 - [x] update the skeleton files: image blobs are now named differently!
-- [x] Maybe fix how save folders are passed for the supervised skeletonization
+- [x] Fix how save folders are passed for the supervised skeletonization

 - [ ] check env and pandas in it
 - [ ] Add module for evaluations, and for generating plots